-5 Pitfalls of Using Excel to Report on Learning
+5 Pitfalls of Using Excel to Report on Learning & Development

-So long, spreadsheets
+So long, spreadsheets!

-Each month, organizations manually pull learner data out of various systems and import it into master spreadsheets to generate statistics, graphs, and charts that are shared with stakeholders.
-In addition to the countless hours it takes to gather data, this process is prone to frustrating obstacles.
-Here are the top five:
+Each month, organizations manually pull learner data out of various systems and import it into master spreadsheets to generate statistics, graphs, and charts to share with stakeholders.

 1) Manual processes take time and are prone to error.